• Skip to primary navigation

 That girl is very picky: she only eats bread!

 When talking about a newborn, the terms neonato and bebè are preferred to bambino.
-One exception is Baby Jesus who they call Gesù Bambino.
-You’ll hear bambino, bambino piccolo (small child) or the affectionate bimbo much more often once the child starts to grow and gain the ability to crawl, sit up and walk.
+One exception is Baby Jesus whom they refer to as Gesù Bambino.
+You’ll hear the terms bambino and bambino piccolo (small child) or the affectionate bimbo much more often once the child starts to grow and gain the ability to crawl, sit up and walk.

 Il bambino piccolo era incantato dal neonato.